-If my wife did that, I could probably handle three or four husband competencies, as long as those three or four competencies are learnable, and not based on personality traits such as “outgoing” or “fun” or “enthusiastic.”
+If my wife did that, I could probably handle three or four husband competencies, as long as those three or four competencies are learnable, and not based on personality traits such as “extroverted” or “fun” or “charismatic.”

 Predictive leadership competencies are the few, learnable behaviours that produce a disproportionately positive impact on people and results.
 Not all good leadership behaviours produce an equally positive impact.
 Some leadership behaviours are more potent than others.